Yaa Asantewaa: Place in history and cultural legacy

-Yaa Asantewaa remains a much-loved figure in Asante history and the history of Ghana as a whole for her role in confronting the colonialism of the British.
+Yaa Asantewaa remains a beloved figure in both Ashanti history and the broader history of Ghana, renowned for her role in confronting British colonialism.
 She is immortalized in song as follows:

+Yaa Asantewaa's legacy and memorials are a tourist attraction and revenue generator for Ghana.
+In 1999, 350,000 tourists came to the country and Ghana made $340 million in return.
+In 2000, the hundredth anniversary of the Yaa Asantewaa war, the Yaa Asantewaa festival was celebrated throughout Ghana.
+The festival included the Yaa Asantewaa Museum launch, an international conference, a women's convention, and a funeral service for Yaa Asantewaa's remains.
+The first lady of Ghana, Nana Konadu Rawling unveiled the Yaa Asantewaa museum alongside her daughters, continuing the matrilineage.

+The museum features traditional Ashanti architecture and a house Yaa Asantewaa might have lived in.
+Dedications to the Ashanti culture are visited by locals and tourists.
+These attractions memorialize Yaa Asantewaa's legacy and bring people from all over the world together.
+Her legacy in Ghana holds pride for Ashante heritage.
+The effects of British colonization in Ghana are resisted by keeping Yaa Asantewaa's history alive.

-To highlight the importance of encouraging more female leaders in Ghanaian society, the Yaa Asantewaa Girls' Secondary School was established at Kumasi in 1960 with funds from the Ghana Education Trust.
+To emphasize the importance of fostering female leadership in Ghanaian society, the Yaa Asantewaa Girls' Secondary School was established in Kumasi in 1960, funded by the Ghana Education Trust.

 In the year 2000, a week-long centenary celebration was held in Ghana to acknowledge Yaa Asantewaa's accomplishments.
 As part of these celebrations, a museum was dedicated to her at Kwaso in the Ejisu–Juaben District on 3 August 2000.
 Unfortunately, a fire on 23 July 2004 destroyed several historical items, including her sandals and battle dress (batakarikese) seen in the photograph above.
 The current Queen-mother of Ejisu is Yaa Asantewaa II.
 A second Yaa Asantewaa festival was held 1–5 August 2006 in Ejisu.